loliaravioli/web-hearthstone/README.md

 To-do List:

-- Get all card images and sound effects from. https://hearthsfx.github.io/cards/VANILLA
+- Get all card images and sound effects.

 - Implement proper turn-based gameplay after finishing the structure of basic minion combat.
 Most of the way there already, just need to do the onPlay/onDeath/etc. effects.